 NEW TAKE Zion National Park, Utah

 What happens in Zion National Park, stays in Zion National Park.
 At least that’s our updated spring break motto.
 Sure, Las Vegas is the place to be if you’re looking for gambling, clubbing and all-day drinking, but if you’re looking for a desert escape with a bit more, shall we say, subtlety, then set your sights about 250km northeast to Zion National Park.
-There, you’ll find Under Canvas Zion: a luxury camping experience built into Utah’s dramatic red-rock terrain.
-The tents are outfitted with ensuite bathrooms, wood-burning stoves and king-size beds, and some even have a window cut into the ceiling for stargazing from the comfort of your sheets.
-The retreat’s 2019 season kicks off on 14 March, which is perfect timing for a spring escape filled with hiking, horseback riding and dinner by lantern light.
+There, you’ll find Under Canvas Zion: a luxury-camping lodge built into Utah’s dramatic red-rock terrain.
+The tents are outfitted with ensuites, wood-burning stoves and king-size beds, and some even have a window cut into the ceiling for stargazing from the comfort of your sheets.
+The retreat’s season kicks off in March each year – perfect timing for a spring escape filled with hiking, horse-riding and dinner by lantern light.
 Yes, Sin City has a drive-thru wedding chapel with an Elvis lookalike as officiant, but Under Canvas Zion has 196 awe-inspiring acres ripe for exploration.
+You do the math.

 OLD SCHOOL Cancun, Mexico